XinYao1994/anna/README.md

+# Update
+With this version, you are able to compile Anna with GUN g++

+Do not forget compile configure with flags "CXXFLAGS='-std=c++11 -O3 -g"

+In Ubuntu 18.04, you may need to apt-get remove libprotobuf-dev protobuf-compiler

+And you need to make sure the location of the protobuf.

 # Anna: A KVS for any scale

 Anna is an in-memory KVS that delivers high performance at multiple scales, from a single core machine to NUMA to geo-distributed deployment.
 It also provides a wide spectrum of coordination-free isolation levels that aim to meet the consistency requirements of different applications.